 That was shot with a Contax 35-70mm, the other images were taken with a fisheye lens, and then I digitally stretched them out with a powerful computer whilst listening to ambient music.
 The exhibits have been rejigged, and because it was the opening day everything was packed, so I only had a chance to skim the surface.
 Skim the surface and photograph it.
 Photography is all about surfaces.
 Unless you are an endoscoper, in which case you do in fact go under the skin, literally so.

 The museum now has a large exhibition on the Great War, with some nifty new screens.
 It is the hundredth anniversary of the war.
 We won!
-The National War Museum, as it was then called, was founded in 1917 in order to document the Great War; I have to wonder if the name irritated the people of Australia and New Zealand, who had sent their sons to die at Gallipoli and elsewhere.
+The National War Museum, as it was then called, was founded in 1917 in order to document the Great War.
+I wonder if the name irritated the people of Australia and New Zealand, Canada and South Africa.
+Their sons died as well.

 The building was constructed on the site of the former Bethlem Royal Hospital, a mental institution colloquially known as "bedlam".
 The atrium extends behind Bethlem's main building, which is the brick wall in the above images.
 It was opened in 1920 and given a makeover in the 1980s that added a new glass roof.
 Now the roof is obscured by a suspended floor, which is handy from a photographic point of view because it equalises light levels in the atrium.

 This is Jeremy Deller's "5 March 2007", a car that was blown up in Iraq.

 A cross-section of the new interior.
 A pedantic nerd might point out that the Spitfire model is wrong - it's one of the later marks, with a pair of 20mm Hispano cannon - but I am too urbane for that.
 Yeah, but which would win in a fight?
 The Harrier or the Spitfire?